-It's evolved into the dish it is today, a Philippine favorite pulutan which is any food that's eaten with alcoholic drinks.
-FYI, there is actually a science to this 🤓 as it's said the fat in food helps to slow the absorption of alcohol.
+A Philippine favorite pulutan.
+Pulutan in the Philippines is tapas in Spain, basically any food eaten with alcoholic drinks.
+And there is actually a science to this 🤓 as the fat in food helps to slow the absorption of alcohol.

-Sisig comes from an old word sisigan which means "to make sour".
-This has been made popular by the traditional pig head + chicken liver dish but there are many well-loved variations today.
+Sisig comes from an old word sisigan which means "to make sour" and that's generally through the use of calamansi for this dish.
+It was made popular by the OG pig head version originating in Pampanga but there are many well-loved variations today.

 Essentially, Sisig is chopped up meat cooked in a souring agent.

 Serves 2-3.
 Use a cast iron or any non-stick pan.
 Perfect pulutan for the next inuman.

 *Tip: salt the pork belly a day before and leave it uncovered in the fridge skin side up

 1.5 tbs Kusî sisig seasoning